thorpej/CoPicoVision/README.md

 ## Design details
 I spent some time mulling over how I wanted to approach this board.
-I considered doing an all-SMT board (except for the stuff that was only available as through-hole), but I ultimately decided against it in order to try and keep a more retro look.
-I did, however, go with mostly all SMT parts in the power supply since at least one of the parts I wanted to use there was only available in SMT.
-Ultimately, this proved necessary in order to be able to squeeze everything onto the board (I wanted to have at least a little clear board space for some silk screen markings).
+I considered doing an all-SMT board (except for the stuff that was only available as through-hole), but for the first version of the bgoard I ultimately went with mostly through-hole parts (except for the power supply) in order to try and keep a more retro look.

+This wasn't feasible for version 2, the "Super CoPicoVision"; I wanted to keep the same basic envelope, so I had no choice to shrink the components in order to make space for the additional logic chips and the large DIP-40 AY-3-8910.
+So, I converted all of the individual resistors and ceramic capacitors to 0805 packages, and the RAM and most logic ICs to SOIC packages (I left the 74LS541s in the controller input section as DIP packages).

 The board is 4 layers: signals (and ground fill) top and bottom, along with an internal ground plane and power plane.
 I arrived at the size of the board